Child Anxiety

 - Family history is frequently a factor.
 Anxiety disorders run in families.
 Children who have a family history of anxiety, often going back several generations, are at increased risk for developing an anxiety disorder.

-- Similarly, children with highly anxious parents may exhibit high levels of anxiety themselves.
-Highly anxious parents who continually worry and fret about their children and/or who are overly protective can foster high levels of anxiety in their children.
+- Similarly, children with highly anxious parents may exhibit elevated levels of anxiety themselves.
+Highly anxious parents who continually worry and fret about their children and/or who are overly protective can foster elevated levels of anxiety in their children.

 - Children, who are experiencing high levels of family stress and/or conflict may exhibit signs and symptoms of anxiety.